Evan Furness

-Evan Furness (born 13 August 1998) is a French professional tennis player.
+Evan Furness (born 13 August 1998) is a French inactive professional tennis player.

-Furness has a career high ATP singles ranking of 197, achieved on 2 October 2022.
-He also has a career high ATP doubles ranking of 513, achieved on 27 May 2019.
-Furness has won eight ITF singles titles and one challenger single title.
+He has a career high ATP singles ranking of world No. 197, achieved on 2 October 2022.
+He also has a career high doubles ranking of No. 513, achieved on 27 May 2019.
+Furness has won one ATP Challenger and eight ITF singles titles.

-Furness made his grand slam main draw debut at the 2018 French Open, where he received a wildcard into the mixed doubles event, partnering Fiona Ferro.

 Career

 2017: First win over Top 100 player

 In October 2017 he secured his first win over a top 100 player when he beat Marcos Baghdatis at the Eckental Challenger.

-Furness reached 5 semi-finals on the futures tour in 2017; at Poitiers, Gdynia, Troyes, Riga and Nottingham.
+Furness reached 5 semifinals on the Futures Tour in 2017; at Poitiers, Gdynia, Troyes, Riga and Nottingham.

-2018: First win on futures tour
+2018: First title on the Futures Tour

-In March 2018 he won his first tournament on the futures tour.
-In Faro, he defeated David Guez in the final, winning in straight sets, losing only 2 games in a 6-1 6–1 victory.
-In April 2018 he reached the semi-finals of the futures tour event in Porto but had to retire when one set apiece against Pedro Cachin with a calf injury.
+In March 2018 he won his first tournament on the Futures Tour.
+In Faro, he defeated David Guez in the final, winning in straight sets, In April 2018 he reached the semifinals of the Futures event in Porto but had to retire when one set apiece against Pedro Cachin with a calf injury.

-He was awarded a wildcard to the 2018 French Open – Men's singles qualifying.
-He lost to Peđa Krstin.